WordPress for Nonprofits: 7 Reasons Why It Is the Right Choice

 WordPress is regularly updated, and, as already mentioned, you get the updates for free.
 Security issues, when they do arise, are patched very quickly.
 WordPress has a built-in system for downloading and applying updates.
 This applies to not only the core system but plugins and themes as well.

 The updates and support WordPress receives aren’t always trivial either.
-Recently, a new content editor for WordPress was released.
+Recently, a new content editor has been integrated into WordPress.
 This new editor introduced many new features and totally revolutionized the way users interact with their content.

-So, WordPress users can be confident that they will not be left behind by advances in technology.
+Finally, WordPress users can be confident that advances in technology will not leave them behind.
 The developers of WordPress are working hard every day to make sure their software keeps up with the competition.
 You don’t become the main driver of over 1/3 of the entire web by sitting idle.

 Interested In Learning More about WordPress for Nonprofits?